efth-mcl/efth-mcl/README.md

 # Welcome!!

 My name is Efthymis Michalis.
-My life flow could be described as a super position space.
+My life flow could be described as a growing super position space.
 Inspired by arts and philosophy.
 Starting abstractly and ending to the core.

 Based on the above paragraph, theres no difference with the projects approach.